jdtrat/shinysurveys/README.md

 ## Feedback

 If you want to see a feature, or report a bug, please [file an issue](https://github.com/jdtrat/shinysurveys/issues) or open a [pull-request](https://github.com/jdtrat/shinysurveys/pulls)!
 As this package is just getting off the ground, we welcome all feedback and contributions.
+See our [contribution guidelines](CONTRIBUTING.md) for more details on getting involved!

+## Code of Conduct

+Please note that the shinysurveys project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.